Gadaffi-24/Nike-web/README.md

     * Wrote unique meta titles, descriptions and keywords for all 9 HTML pages.
     * Improved descriptive alt-text on all product and content images for SEO.
     * Added `<meta name="robots">` tags to all pages.
+[18 November 2025]: (Enquiry form/page)
+    * New Page: Enquiry Form	Added a new Enquiry Form page for serious investment and partnership proposals.
+    * Multi-option Dropdown	Form now includes dropdown options for Investments, Sponsorship, and Partnerships.
+    * Design Consistency	The new form maintains the modern, black-and-cyan Nike-style design aesthetic.
+    * SEO Optimization	Implemented Meta Description and Keywords to improve search visibility for business terms.
+    * Validation Update	Updated js/script.js to add a new validation function for the Enquiry Form.
+    * Formspree Integration	Validation ensures all required fields are checked before submission to Formspree.
+    * Added a hyperlink that takes you to the enquiry page from the contact page instead of putting it on the header as it would not be pleasing.

 New Features: